There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 There’s only one way to stay ahead in sales.
 And that’s to learn all the time.

+These books scrape the surface of all the valuable reading material.
 So drop your recommendations in the comments – we look forward to reading your favorite books too.